7 Must-Know Pickleball Serve Rules 2023 To Master Your Game

 1. Firstly, Call Out the Score.
 For Double Pickleball, call the server number too.
 For example, the score is 3 (The server’s score) – 2(the receiving’s score) – 2 (server number 2).
 To memorize score order, you can use the phrase Me-You-Who.

-2. You should be aware of where to stand in pickleball serve.
+2. You should be aware of where to stand in pickleball serve rules.
 Stand behind the back line and make sure you’re not stepping on or over the serving line.

 3. Stand with your feet shoulder-width apart and your weight balanced evenly on both feet.